-With a Tamr golden records project, you can create golden records from either of these sources:
+With a golden records project, you can create golden records from either of these sources:

-- Clusters that result from a Tamr mastering project.
+- Clusters that result from a mastering project.

 - A dataset that contains a grouping key.

 The golden records workflow consists of the following stages.

-- Create the project and either specify the mastering project that will be the source of the clusters or upload a dataset and identify its grouping key.
+- Create the project and either specify the mastering project that is the source of the clusters or upload a dataset and identify its grouping key.
 Team members with the admin role complete this stage.

 - Create consolidation rules to aggregate values for each attribute.
 Rules can include dataset prioritization and conditions that specify which records the rule applies to.
-Tamr applies any conditions and then applies the specified aggregation method.
+Tamr Core applies any conditions and then applies the specified aggregation method.
 Curators complete this stage.
-See Golden Records Workflow.
+See Golden Record Consolidation Rules.

 - Preview the effect of your rules for golden records and add new rules and iterate as needed.
 Curators complete this stage.